List of RPI buildings: Pittsburgh Building

-The Pittsburgh building was erected in February of 1912, as the institute's new administrative building.
-The building was funded by a donation of $125,000 from the Alumni Association of Pittsburgh, which is what the building is named for.
+The Pittsburgh Building was erected in February 1912 as the institute's new administrative building.
+It was funded by a donation of $125,000 from the Alumni Association of Pittsburgh, which is what the building is named for.
 The building was designed by W. G. Wilkins, a Pittsburgh alumnus, who donated his services to this project.

-In 1998 Thelma P. and Kenneth T. Lally donated a $15 million gift to the Institute.
-This donation made renovating the Pittsburgh building into a technology-intensive center for teaching and research possible.
-The building’s renovation cost $7.5 million to transform it into the Lally School of Management and Technology, and was completed by Lee Harris Pomeroy (Class of 1954) Associates.
+In 1998, Thelma P. and Kenneth T. Lally donated $15 million to the institute.
+This made renovating the Pittsburgh building into a technology-intensive center for teaching and research possible.
+The $7.5 million renovation transformed the building into the Lally School of Management and Technology, and was completed by Lee Harris Pomeroy (Class of 1954) Associates.

 Rensselaer Student Union

 In March 1958, a referendum was presented to the student body to increase the student activity fee by $5 to fund a student union.
 The referendum, which was voted on during the Grand Marshal election in April and passed with 79% of students supporting the measure, was a huge success and raised over $250,000.

-Ernest J. Kump Associates was chosen to design the $3 million building and construction began in early 1965, and opened to students in May 1967.
-The Union, placed on the 15th Street campus corridor, was designed to be a true center of student activity with recreation areas, a snack bar, bookstore, meeting rooms, offices for student organizations and student services, etc. It still remains a hub of student activity today and a popular destination for a range of activities.
-The Union’s main dining hall was named the McNeil Room in honor of Frank McNeil, director of the Union from 1929 to 1968.
+Ernest J. Kump Associates was chosen to design the $3 million building.
+Construction began in early 1965, and it opened to students in May 1967.
+The union, placed on the 15th Street campus corridor, was designed to be a true center of student activity, with recreation areas, a snack bar, bookstore, meeting rooms, and offices for student organizations and student services.
+It remains a hub of student activity today, and is a popular destination for a range of activities.
+The union's main dining hall was named the McNeil Room in honor of Frank McNeil, director of the Union from 1929 to 1968.

-In 1985, the Union’s basement was expanded giving more room to the bookstore, and added storage space on the south side.
+In 1985, the union's basement was expanded, giving more room to the bookstore, and storage space was added on the south side.

 Ricketts Building

 In 1933, Palmer Ricketts initiated the construction of a building for the newly established aeronautical and metallurgical engineering courses.
 The building, tentatively named Van Rensselaer Hall, was built of Harvard brick and Indiana limestone, with steel and concrete floors and heavy tile interior walls.
-It is 184 feet long and 59 feet wide with four stories and a basement housing three laboratories.
+It is 184 feet long and 59 feet wide, with four stories and a basement housing three laboratories.

-The laboratory building, opened in 1935, was officially named the Ricketts Building in memory of Palmer C. Ricketts, who died December 10, 1934, and had been the Institutes first president since 1901 when his role of director expanded to encompass more duties subsequently creating the role.
+The laboratory building, opened in 1935, was officially named the Ricketts Building in memory of Palmer C. Ricketts, who died on December 10, 1934, and had been the Institute's first president since 1901, when his role of director expanded to encompass more duties, subsequently creating the role.

-The building became the center for the newly established Chemical engineering department, which up until that point had been teaching out of the Walker Laboratory, since 1922 when the department was officially formed.
+The building became the center for the newly established Chemical Engineering department, which up until that point had been teaching out of the Walker Laboratory, since 1922 when the department was officially formed.
 Today, many core chemical engineering lectures and laboratories are still held there, and the first floor contains a student lounge named for Lewis Selrick Coonley, one of the original three chemical engineering faculty members the Institute had in the early 1930s.